ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 These need to be addressed.

-- The specific wheel used has fallen out of production (as of writing its still possible to aquire it)
+- The specific wheel used has fallen out of production (as of writing its still possible to aquire it through an unusual website)
 - The original adaptor associated with the wheel is in 3rd party production.
 - Hinge seems to be available from aliexpress still, but it going out of production should be planned for just in case
 - The specific terminal blocks from the given link have spotty availabilty